NDelventhal/cot_reports/README.md

         - establishing new monitoring facitilities through Machine Learning
         - adding specific changes to the report to improve detecting misbehauviours of markets participants
     - analyse effects of past regulatory changes and regulatory demands
-    - analyse price manipulations (this may not be identifiable  on the CFTC’s confidential trader-level data, which is not accessible.
+    - analyse price manipulations (this may only be identifiable in the CFTC’s confidential trader-level data, which is not accessible.
 However, less aggregated data has been provided to a number of researchers in the past.)
     - add research/recommendations on limiting speculative bets on commodities
-    - evaluate if other trading commissions (other countries) should establish a COT like data base to combat misbehauviours and as a screening tool for market risks
+    - evaluate if other trading commissions (other countries) should establish a COT like database to combat misbehauviours and as a screening tool for market risks
     - analyse the usage of leverage and possible worst case scenarios targeting preventions of financial harm to commercials/investors

 2. Central banks:
     - assess liquidity and systemic risk
-    - assess bets on/against a currency, evaluate impact of decisions or costs of defending a thresshold in a currceny pair (example: SNB defended the 1.2 level for years up until early 2015 in the EUR/CHF pair and artifically stabilized the currency through acitivities, particulary in the treasuries and currency markets (including other CHF cross pairs).
-Further, the SBN's decision to not continue the support of the price limit caused a significant shock to the EUR/CHF price due to massive long exposure/herding of speculators and a severe liquidity shortage below the mark of 1.2)
+    - assess bets on/against a currency, evaluate impact of decisions or costs of defending a thresshold in a currceny pair; example: the Swiss National Bank (SNB) defended the 1.2 level in the EUR/CHF pair for years up until early 2015 and artifically stabilized the currency through acitivities, particulary in the treasuries and currency markets (including other CHF cross pairs).
+Further, the SNB's decision to not continue the support of the price limit caused a significant shock to the EUR/CHF price due to massive long exposure/herding of speculators and a severe liquidity shortage below the mark of 1.2.

 3. Market participants:
     - Producers/Merchants:
-        - can monitor the behaviour of their competitors to time actions (hedge positions) or other strategic decisions; a farmer might decide on what to grow next saison based on the commercial position
+        - can monitor the behaviour of their competitors to time actions (hedge positions) or other strategic decisions; example: a farmer might decide on what to grow next saison based on the commercial position
     - Speculators:
-        - evaluate if information is priced in (high vs. low changes in positions after an event with potentially high impact)
+        - evaluate if information is priced in (high vs. low position changes after events with potentially high impact)
         - analyse the behaviour of competitors
-        - detect the "mood of the markets"
+        - detect the "mood of the markets" (risk aversion or risk appetite of market participants)
         - derive trading approaches

 4. Market observers:
      - for buy-side analysts research
      - for coverage of financial journalists
-     - monotoring of changes in positions or their values in a comparable metric, once derived, such as the U.S. dollar
+     - monitoring of changes in positions or their values in a comparable metric, once derived, such as the U.S. dollar

 5. (Behavioural) Finance:
     - add value to the research of market dynamics and trends/herding
-    - analyse reactions/changes in positions prior and after market events, such as Interest rate decisions or other macroeconomic factor/shocks
+    - analyse reactions/changes in positions prior and after market events, such as interest rate decisions or other macroeconomic factor/shocks
     - comparison/understanding of not only changes in price, but also activities in the markets
     - effects of political events or geopolitical events
-    - detecting overall market "mood"
     - detecting mispricing through extremes in the position

 6. Data vendors:
-    - hosting data in a cleaned form, as the data contains somes cleanable parts, for enhanced frictionless access
+    - hosting data in a cleaned form (as the data contains somes cleanable parts) for enhanced frictionless access

 7. Acceptance of new technologies through commercial activities
-    - analysis of the acceptance of new technologies, through a screening if evidence for increased commercial interest activities can be found (Example: Bitcoin)
+    - analysis of the acceptance of new technologies, through a screening if evidence for increased commercial interest activities can be found; example: commercial activities in the bitcoin futures of the Chicago Mercantile Exchange (CME)

 ## Sources